Atharva-Rajan-Kale/dlc-automation/README.md

 ### Running automation locally

 1. AWS Credentials: Valid AWS credentials with appropriate permissions.
-2. Fork Repository: Fork the main deep-learning-container repository.
+2. Fork Repository: Fork the main deep-learning-containers repository.
+Name it as deep-learning-container on your github.
 3. Asimov AWS Credentials: Credentials for Asimov CI/PR testing.
+Name it in the following way: \
+CODEBUILD_AWS_SECRET_KEY,etc.
+Also define CODEBUILD_REGION='us-west-2'
 4. GitHub Token: Personal access token for repository operations.
 5. Bedrock ARN: For claude access
+6. ACCOUNT_ID, REGION of your ECR repository.

 ### Running automation via CI/CD